 Just like target audience segmentation can be made easier with the help of AI and Data Science, so can be customer sentiment analysis.
 To put it simply, customer sentiment analysis is about analyzing the conversations online between your current and potential customers to determine what their opinions about and experiences with your brand are.

-Customer sentiment analysis is most commonly performed on social media platforms where conversations are abundant, but you can also perform it on forums and even by analyzing media outlets (though in this case, it will be non-customer sentiment analysis).
+Customer sentiment analysis is most commonly performed on social media platforms where conversations are abundant, but you can also perform it on forums and even by analyzing media outlets like services (though in this case, it will be non-customer sentiment analysis).
 Once you have performed the analysis, you can make smarter decisions about your product design, marketing, customer service, and so much more.

 #7 Lifetime value prediction